Can termites eat through concrete?

 To answer your second question, termites need the thickness of two sheets of paper or a business card to enter a building.
 This is not much!
 Oftentimes, these cracks are hidden by carpeting, flooring and even walls.

-Call us to set up an inspection performed by a qualified Orkin Pest Specialist.
+Call us to set up a free termite inspection performed by a qualified Orkin Pest Specialist.
 Orkin will provide you with a visual comprehensive inspection, identification of conditions that are conducive to termite infestations, and construction issues around your home that provide ease of access for termites, among a variety of other inspection items.
 Once completed, the Orkin Pest Specialist will develop a customized treatment solution for either correcting a termite infestation or preventing one.

 Get More Answers from Orkin